betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 - "Guide.What.WhatPlantbeta.Product"
 - "Guide.What.WhatPlantbeta.Service"

 ## You can plant trees without Beta.
-Plantbeta isn't required to plant
+PutPlant isn't required to plant

 guide/What/WhatPlantbeta.md, <dev>Guide.What.WhatElement</dev>, ![0293.jpg](/PaperPhoto/0293.jpg)
 guide/What/WhatPlantbeta.md, <dev>Guide.What.WhatPlantbeta</dev>, ![0293.jpg](/PaperPhoto/0293.jpg)